vindolin/micropython_websocket_test/README.md

 # micropython_websocket_test
-Controll a pulsating NeoPixel ring from a webpage using websockets.
+Control a pulsating NeoPixel ring from a webpage using websockets.